 - Grade K1 - Grade 2 have a shared iPad cart

-Students use iLife, iWorks, Google Drive, as well as many other technology applications, whether on the MacBooks or iPads.
+Students are guided through a balanced and appropriate variety of technology applications.
 The focus is on student productivity and creativity, as well as using technology to drive inquiry.

 The technology standards used by ES teachers are derived from the International Society for Technology in Education (ISTE) technology standards.
 This vertical articulation and adherence to standards ensures that students are prepared to enter a global and technologically connected world.